Battle of Tacna: The Allies counter-attack

 By 12:30 am, the Chileans had depleted their ammunition and the attack faded.
 The Allies saw the opportunity and a general charge was ordered.
 All of Castro Pinto's infantry attacked Barceló, while the Peruvian II and III divisions along with the Aroma and Alianza battalions attacked Amengual.
 With almost no bullets, the Chileans had to fall back with several casualties.
 The Atacama Regiment alone lost almost half of its personnel.

 The commander of the Esmeralda Regiment, Lt.
 Col. Adolfo Holley asked for the cavalry to intervene.
 Also, Baquedano sent Amunátegui's III Division to reinforce the vanguard, and moved the artillery forward.

 Chilean breakthrough

 Vergara ordered Yávar's Granaderos a Caballo Regiment to charge.
 Two squadrons rode to the far left of the battlefield to engage Murguía's Alianza Battalion, who had captured a few cannons.
 Murguía received the cavalry in squared formations and with well performed rifle volleys drove it off.
 However, the charge forced the allied advance to stop, which gave Amengual and Barceló precious time to rally and to resupply.
 Just when Yávar retreated, Amunátegui arrived.
 On the far left, Amengual's men and the “Artillería de Marina” Regiment caught the Bolivians in a heavy cross fire, and after intense fighting, tore them to pieces.
 The rest of Amunátegui's and Barceló's divisions regained the terrain previously lost, and finally broke the allied center.
-Now the tide was firmly on Chile's favor.
+Now the tide was firmly in Chile's favor.